ipclucas/JekyllTest/docs/getting-started/ios.md

 ```

 ### Setup Handlers
 Once the `PaymentEngine` is created, you can use it to set handlers so you can track the operation.
 The `PaymentEngine` handlers will get called throughout the payment process and will return you the current state of the transaction.
-You can set these handlers in the completion block of Step #3.
+You can set these handlers in the completion block of the previous step.

 `ConnectionStateHandler` will get called when the connection state of the payment device changes between connecting, connected, and disconnected.
 It is important to make sure your device is connected before attempting to start a transaction.
 ```swift